Kameonx/TTS/Readme.txt

 6. Press the 'Convert to Speech' button.
 7. Your .mp3 download should start.

+---

 ❗ Notes
 - Voice Setting: Only one voice is available (female).

 ---

-This is my first ever Application, super unofficial, so idk.
+This is my first ever Application!
 Feedback is always welcome!

 Website: https://www.kameon.net
 Email: Kameon@live.com